solidgoldkarp/frfn/README.md

 2. **Probability**: Simply calculated as `YES bets / total bets`
 3. **Resolution**: Admin resolves the market after the resolution time
 4. **Redemption**: Winners redeem their original bet plus proportional share of losing side's collateral
+5. **Cancellation**: Markets can be cancelled by admin in case of ambiguous outcomes or other issues

 ## Project Structure